kiyas-kousoulas/kiyas-kousoulas/README.md

 ## Publications

-**Winners and Losers under Hydroxide-Based Ocean Alkalinity Enhancement in a Tasmanian Plankton Community**
+**Winners and Losers under Hydroxide-Based Ocean Alkalinity Enhancement in a Tasmanian Plankton Community:**
 Research paper exploring the impacts of equilibrated and unequilibrated OAE treatments on a coastal Tasmanian plankton community.

 [Access Publication](https://github.com/kiyas-kousoulas/Research_Publication)